 I can't wait to share with you all the things I take away from the ECIS conference!
 Stay tuned for more!!!

-It seems to me that working in the international schools circuit, which provides incredible employment opportunities around the world, is a well-kept secret.
-So I’d like to share information with you about how to get in the loop!
+provides incredible employment opportunities around the world, is a well-kept secret.
+So I’d like to share information

-While most educators stateside apply for jobs in the spring and summer, you need to start your application process in the fall for international schools.
+schools.
 Although many international schools are independently run, many hire through agencies such as Council of International Schools (CIS) teacher recruitment service and International School Services (ISS).
 We registered (for free) through CIS and went to a recruitment fair in Chicago, which was quite the experience.
 Since my husband and I were both looking for jobs at the same time (he is an art teacher) we were only willing to make the move if we both got offered positions within an hour of each other.
 After several days of non stop interviewing and networking, we were really excited to both get a few offers but they either weren't in the same place or they were in parts of the world we weren't prepared to relocate to.
 Because of this we didn't actually find our jobs through CIS, we found them on our own!
 We continued our search by emailing principals and heads of schools directly.
 The schools that we contacted were all accredited international schools, here is an updated list.
 Most schools seemed to be looking for someone with a masters degree and at least two years experience.

 So after many emails, even to schools that didn't have counseling/art positions posted on their sites, and a few skype interviews at odd hours because of the time difference things finally fell into place.

-I was offered a position at ACS Hillingdon International School and immediately after as luck would have it a position opened for my husband at TASIS The American School in England
+I was offered a position at ACS Hillingdon International School and immediately after as luck would have it a position opened for my husband at TASIS The American School in England.

 I want to give you a better idea of the school that I work at because that is what I know first hand.
 For starters here is a picture of what I drive up to each morning!